-Increase online conversions for your business using Google AdWords Remarketing
+Increase online conversions for your business using Google Ads Remarketing

-Google AdWords Remarketing is the next generation of online marketing opportunities.
-It is sophisticated, measurable and will unlock the potential of your online presence by increasing sales and generating quality leads for your business.
+Google Ads Remarketing is sophisticated, measurable and will unlock the potential of your online presence by increasing sales and generating quality leads for your business.

 Remarketing in itself is not a new concept.
 Savvy marketers know the value of repeat business and qualified leads.
 Targeting existing and potential customers who meet certain criteria can deliver excellent ROI.

-What are the capabilities of Google AdWords Remarketing?
+What are the capabilities of Google Ads Remarketing?

 When creating a remarketing list in Analytics, business owners can use any of four predefined segments: